How to convert List to Map in Java?

 Conclusion

-We are successfully convert List to Map in Java without using any third party library.
-We also learn, how we used to to create a Map and the new way of creating it.
+We have successfully converted List to Map in Java without using any third-party library.
+We also learn, how we used to create a Map and the new way of creating it.

 0 Comments